18 Jul 2008

 Overall, I thought the book worth reading - I did persevere to the end, although I admit to skimming a few passages here and there that described yet another evangelistic mission without any human interest stories.
 On the whole the book is well-written, as I expected, and the flow is good: mostly chronological, but not rigidly so.
 I just thought it a pity that it was basically unexciting reading, about what was evidently a very fulfilling and exciting life.

-(Note that this book has been revised and expanded since I read it; Amazon links are to the newer version, so perhaps some of my comments no longer apply)
+(Note that this book has been revised and expanded since I read it, so perhaps some of my comments no longer apply)

 Review copyright Sue's Book Reviews, 18th July 2008